 Shortly after, the Omnibus Transportation Employee Testing Act of 1991 was passed from the Department of Transportation.
 It made drug testing a necessity for all DOT truck drivers.

-he notion of workplace drug testing nevertheless can be traced back to the start of the 20th century.
+The notion of workplace drug testing nevertheless can be traced back to the start of the 20th century.
 In 1914, Henry Ford established a”social division” whose primary task was to track their workers’ lifestyles and the ramifications of said lifestyles in their performance on the job.
 With a massive workforce of some 14,000 at any specific time, turnover at Ford was large.
 Big areas of concern were gambling and drinking.
-It was a far cry from the drug free workplace programs, but the thought was there — by implementing his”social division”, Ford was able to decrease his workforce turnover from 360% in 1913 to 16 percent by 1915.
+It was a far cry from the drug-free workplace programs, but the thought was thereby implementing his”social division”, Ford was able to decrease his workforce turnover from 360% in 1913 to 16 percent by 1915.

 The coverage must explicitly state the prohibition of”unlawful use, manufacture, dispensation, possession or distribution of a controlled substance” in the office as mandated by legislation.
 Disciplinary actions against policy violators must also be clearly mentioned.

 Formulate a drug-free awareness campaign within the office.